-Milestones: AECO2200 Agricultural Records and HORT2201 Principles of Plant Science require "C" or better. \geq 2.0 GPA You are now eligible to complete a for-credit internship.
-Consult with your advisor to determine which internship course and location is appropriate.
+Milestones: AECO2200 Agricultural Records and HORT2201 Principles of Plant Science require "C" or better. \geq 2.0 GPA.
+You are now eligible to complete AGRI4790A Agriculture Internship, an elective for-credit internship.
 Seek opportunities to network within the agricultural industry.
 Attend Career Connections.